Boulder, CO & Sun Valley, ID

 Meet Madi

-Doula ~ Mindfullness ~ Adventures
+Doula Mindfullness Adventures

-Wombs of the World
+Wombs Of The World

 Working as a doula in Tanzania

+In January of 2019 and 2020, I traveled with Wombs of the World to share my doula skills and serve laboring women in rural Tanzanian clinics.
 It is incredible to be reminded of the sheer strength of women and to support them through birth that lacks in all resources.
 There is no running water, no sheets on the beds, no pain medication.
 I learned about how the healing powers of touch, presence, and breath can break through barriers of language and culture.
 We are all women.
 We are all born.

 Birth is incredible.
 It's raw, it's humbling, it's the most powerful and vulnerable a human will ever feel, and its the portal of life!
 It is an honor to witness new life enter the world.